Bacon Wrapped Roast Turkey Recipe

 - pepper

-- sage and thyme (optional)
+- sage and thyme optional

-- tin foil
+- aluminum foil

 Instructions

-- Place the turkey into the oven and immediately TURN DOWN the heat to 350 degrees F.
+- Place the turkey into the preheated oven and immediately TURN DOWN the heat to 350 degrees F.

 - Roast for 35 – 40 minutes per 2 lbs, so a turkey of this size will need to roast for approximately to 2 and a 1/2 hours.

-Option #2: A Large Turkey (approx 8 servings)
+Roasting Option #2: A Large Turkey (approx 8 servings)

 - Roast for 35 – 40 minutes per 2 lbs, so a turkey of this size will need to roast for approximately to 3 and a 1/2 hours.

-- The turkey is done when the thigh meat reaches an internal temperature of 165 – 170 degrees F.
+- The turkey is done when the thigh meat reaches an internal temperature of 165 – 170 degrees F. (use a meat thermometer)

 Recipe adapted from this Jamie Oliver recipe.– – –